Dmitrii-I/bitstamp-recorder/README.md

 ```
 python websocket-recorder.py settings/some-websocket-source.conf &
 ```
-The ampersand makes sure the script in background as a child of your terminal process.
-If you quit your terminal, the script stops to.
-To run it forever even if you quit, daemonize it, or use https://github.com/Dmitrii-I/bash-scripts/blob/master/keep-running.sh
+The ampersand at the end runs the script in the background as a child process of your terminal process.
+If you quit your terminal, the script will quit too.
+To run it forever, even if you quit the terminal use https://github.com/Dmitrii-I/bash-scripts/blob/master/keep-running.sh or daemonize it somehow.